AmanKtyr/Django-School-Management-System/README.md

 This project is open-source and available under the [MIT License](LICENSE).

 ---
-Made with ❤️ for the education community!
+Made with ❤️ by Aman Ktyr 🧑🏻‍💻 for the education community!